 Decoration can really take macarons to the next level and the sky is the limit!
 Crème brûlée macarons call for caramelized sugar, of course!

-Please note that this is just one idea of decoration, you can totally skip it or feel free use your creativity and decorate the macarons according to your liking.
+Please note that this is just one idea of decoration, you can totally skip it, or feel free to use your creativity and decorate the macarons according to your liking.

-Rubber spatula – Every home baker needs a few good quality rubber spatulas, not just for this Pistachio macaron recipe but for every desserts where the recipe states “folding”.
-While making the almond paste make sure you use a flexible rubber spatula, with the help of that the paste will come together in a few seconds.
-Then while folding meringue into the marzipan paste, at the macaronage stage, rubber spatula will be again extremely important
+Rubber spatula - Every home baker needs a few good quality rubber spatulas, not just for this macaron recipe but for every dessert where the recipe states "folding"

-Infrared thermometer gun or any other thermometer - Once you progress in your baking journey at some point you will need some thermometer to measure sugar syrup or any other ingredients that need to be on a certain temperature.
-You can buy it as cheap as a few euros/dollars or you can purchase a more advanced infrared versions that is a must to use for chocolate tempering.
-I love mine and can warmly recommend it: Infrared thermometer gun
+Infrared thermometer gun or any other thermometer - Once you progress in your baking journey at some point you will need some thermometer to measure sugar syrup or any other ingredients that need to be at a certain temperature.
+You can buy it as cheap as a few euros/dollars or you can purchase a more advanced Infrared thermometer gun that is a must to use for chocolate tempering

-Piping bag with a round nozzle tip eg. Wilton 2A Round nozzle tip - Nozzle tip is not mandatory in case you can cut your piping bag perfectly straight and pipe the macarons directly without nozzle, however piping bag is absolutely necessary to make macarons.
+Piping bag with a round nozzle tip eg. 2A Round nozzle tip - Nozzle tip is not mandatory in case you can cut your piping bag perfectly straight and pipe the macarons directly without nozzle, however, a piping bag is absolutely necessary to make macarons.
 I must state that no matter what piping bag you chose to purchase, practicing your piping technique is also a must.
-If you have never used piping bag before, perhaps it is a good idea to make any kind of cheap butter cream and practice first
+If you have never used a piping bag before, perhaps it is a good idea to make any kind of cheap buttercream and practice first

-2 Silicone baking mat or 2 trays with parchment paper – You anyway will need silicone baking mat for a lot of other desserts so I can warmly recommend to invest into 2-3 pieces.
+Silicone baking mat, or a tray with parchment paper - I warmly recommend investing in 2-3 pieces, I use it all the time in other recipes too.
 If it is not accessible for you, use parchment paper, it should still work for this macaron recipe!
-Oh, very important that your tray is flat!

-Digital oven thermometer to check your REAL oven temperature - I would say this is non negotiable.
-So many of you message me with various baking problems and at least half of these issues can be contributed to inappropriate baking temp.
-In case of macarons, baking temp is one of the most important factors and being aware of your real oven temp is as important as measuring your ingredients properly
+Digital oven thermometer to check your REAL oven temperature - I would say this is non-negotiable.
+So many of you messaged me with various baking problems in the past year and at least half of these issues can be contributed to inappropriate baking temp.
+In the case of making macarons, baking temp is one of the most important factors, and being aware of your real oven temp is as important as measuring your ingredients properly

 Regarding the Blow torch, it is really not an expensive piece of baking equipment and you can use it to caramelize Crème brûlée all the time or meringue on lemon meringue pie, to caramelize marshmallow and I even use it for cooking to caramelize cheese.
 It is really one of those fun baking equipment you might not need all the time but when the need comes, it is so handy!

-Earl Grey macaron with Lemon curd filling – This Earl Grey macaron with lemon curd filling is the most aromatic bite sized desserts ever, perfect for tea lovers!
-The macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
-Recipe in here
+Earl Grey macaron with lemon curd filling – This Earl Grey macaron with lemon curd filling is the most aromatic bite-sized dessert ever, perfect for tea lovers!
+The French macaron shells are loaded with fragrant Earl Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea-inspired shells.

-Festive Gold macaron – This Gold macaron can be the perfect bite size treat for any special occasions or celebrations like birthdays, weddings, Christmas or New Year´s etc. Beyond its gorgeous look this Gold macaron also tastes amazing; it is filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet and hazelnut paste with the most delicious natural nutty flavor.
-Recipe in here
+Festive Gold macaron – This Gold macaron can be the treat for any special occasions or celebrations like birthdays, weddings, Christmas or New Year´s, etc. Beyond its gorgeous look, this Gold macaron also tastes amazing; it is filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet.

 Pistachio macaron - You just can´t go wrong with pistachio flavor, it is widely popular!
 This Pistachio macaron is filled with my pistachio ganache that has the perfect color, deep nutty pistachio flavor without being overly sweet.
-The macarons are decorated with a super easy white chocolate & pistachio pattern, they can´t really get any more delicious and pretty!
-Recipe in here
+The macarons are decorated with a super-easy white chocolate & pistachio pattern, they can´t really get any more delicious and pretty!